-Professor, Sinhgad Institute of Business Management, Mumbai, India productivity.
+In the recent years, the word productivity has gained popularity in the business world.
+The problem of scarcity has a deep rooted impact on the economies of each and every business unit.
+Almost all organizations, either reactively or proactively, have become serious on their productivity.
 Moreover, in today's world of cut-throat competition, every organization is striving hard to have an upper edge over their competitors.
 The organizations have realized that enhancing their productivity goes a long way in success of their business operations and thus productivity has become a matter of great concern amongst them.